General Transcriptionist Resume Example

 I always focus on accuracy and speed when describing my work.
 Most employers want at least 98% accuracy and the ability to transcribe 60-80 words per minute.

 Show off your knowledge of medical terminology, HIPAA compliance, and EMR systems.
-Listing tools like Express Scribe or Dragon can really help you stand out.
+Listing tools like Express Scribe or Dragon can really help you stand out, especially when paired with a strong cover letter.

 Don’t just list duties-share real results.
 For example, “Transcribed 1,200+ patient reports monthly with 99% accuracy.”
 This helps hiring managers see your impact right away.